Coral Guardian: Protecting and Restoring Coral Reefs

 Transplanted over 70,000 corals.

-Increased fish population in restored area by 26 times.
+Increased fish population in the restored area by 26 times.

-750 people from the local village made aware of the importance of coral reefs
+750 people from the local village were made aware of the importance of coral reefs.

 Since 2018 in the Mediterranean Sea, Coral Guardian and Coral Soul have enabled: